A Court-Appointed San Bernardino Court Receiver Is Here to Help

 -

-A business receiver may be appointed as the result of a default by a business or corporation and the receiver may take possession of inventory, cash, receivables, intellectual property and business personal property for the benefit of all creditors, in order of priority.
+A San Bernardino business receiver can be appointed by the court to oversee operations when a business or corporation defaults on secured loans.
+The receiver may take possession of assets such as inventory, receivables, intellectual property, and personal business property for the benefit of all creditors, following the priority order specified in the court’s ruling.
+Learn more about our business receivership services.

 Clients Who Trusted Us

-Get in Touch with a Los Angeles Court Receiver Today
+Get in Touch with a Court Receiver in San Bernadino Today

 Locations Served